 How to Size Baseball Gloves for Kids

-For many children, time spent on the baseball field is a part of spring.
-Boys and girls alike play T-ball, minors, majors and Babe Ruth.
-A correctly sized baseball glove is important for both the new player and the seasoned player.
+For many children, time spent on the baseball field is a huge part of spring.
+Many boys and girls play in leagues of all ages.
+For many parents this means a yearly trip for new equipment for their child athletes.
+An important factor in any new baseball equipment haul is a well fitting glove.
+A correctly sized baseball glove is important for any player; regardless of skill.
 A glove that is too small can be difficult and uncomfortable to use.
-A glove that is too large will frustrate a child because they will not be able to open and close it, or it might keep falling off.
+A glove that is too large will frustrate a child because they will not be able to open and close it, and may lead to many dropped balls.

 Determine if your child will need an infielder or outfielder youth glove.
-The outfielder glove is typically slightly larger than the infielder's.
-And the glove will be labeled for each.
+The outfielder glove is typically slightly larger than the infielder's and the glove will be labeled for each.
+Some children may require a first base glove if playing first as well.